-And, a bit further long, is a larger family pool:
+A bit further long is a larger family pool:

 As it was January there was no-one about in the pools and the outdoor bars and cafes were closed.
 It looked like it would be a very smart place to spend the afternoon during the summer.

 The spa is not free to hotel guests.
 This is disappointing but does keep it quiet and exclusive.
 Located on the 42nd and 43rd floors, the spa includes a plunge pool and, frankly, the best view from a hotel sauna you’ll have ever seen!

 Food and drink

 You won’t be going hungry or thirsty at Hotel Arts.
 The dining options have apparently been renovated over the last few months and it all looks very impressive.

 If you want fine dining, there is Enoteca Paco Perez.
 This fish-based restaurant has two Michelin stars.